anderswrk/docs/getting-started/first-website.md

 - **From Scratch:** Unique concept, specific requirements, want maximum control
 - **Not sure?** Start with a template—you can always create a new custom project later

-## The Kliv Workspace

-**Left Panel:** Chat with Kliv to describe changes and view conversation history
-**Right Panel:** Live preview with real-time updates as you build
-**Top Bar:** Project settings, source code toggle, and publish button

 ## Writing Effective Prompts

 ### **Starting From Scratch**